-Then, in the afternoon we'll embark on an urban food tour!
+Then, in the afternoon we'll embark on an optional urban food tour!
 We don't know about you, but sightseeing makes us hungry, which is why we’ve loaded this Colombo walking tour with tonnes of food stops to keep you fueled along the way.
 We'll see the city sites while tasting typical Sri Lankan street food like hoppers, wadai, and kothu from the places where locals love to snack.

 You'll then have some time to relax before we set off for our final dinner together at a local restaurant.

 Sri Lanka, it's been epic!